Yo-kai Watch: Characters

-A young girl in Nate's school who is introduced in Yo-kai Watch 3 and the anime's second season, who loves science fiction and outer space.
-After Usapyon tricks her into buying the Yo-kai Watch U Prototype, she agrees to help him build a rocket to make his former owner Dr. Hughly's dreams come true.
+Hailey Anne Thomas is a self-proclaimed otaku girl with the same age as Nate in the school who is introduced in Yo-kai Watch 3, shōnen and shōjo manga series and the anime series's second season.
+Hailey Anne loves science fiction and outer space.
+After Usapyon tricks her into buying the Yo-kai Watch Model U Prototype, she agrees to help him build a rocket to make his former owner Dr. Hughly's dreams come true.
 Afterwards, they start a detective agency to investigate Yo-kai "crimes" in the city of Sparkopolis.